threefoldtech/home/wiki/v3specs/v3_alpha6.md

 ## TFNode-Pilot V0.1.0
 Pocket Network is a blockchain data platform built for applications that uses cost-efficient economics to coordinate and distribute data at scale, enabling seamless interactions between blockchains and applications.

-In order to **deploy PoktNetwork to TF Terraform Grid Provider**, we need to reverse engineer the Pokt node pilot into Node pilot light.
+In order to **deploy PoktNetwork to TF Terraform Grid Provider,** we need to reverse engineer the Pokt node pilot into Node pilot light.
 It is a similar to node-pilot but open-source and stripped down. the scripts are being written into this repository.

 ## TFPlay v3.0.0 Alpha-6